What is UX Writing and Why You Need a UX Writer?

 UX writers also work closely with product developers, focusing on missing logic or a confusing interface, thus influencing the final product that is being developed.
 UX writers also collaborate with other teams within the organization, such as marketing, legal, and business development, in order to ensure that copy is aligned to brand voice, strengthens product’s UVP, and doesn’t get the company in trouble.

-Types of UX content
+Types of UX Content

 The specific types of UX content vary depending on the digital product, but generally speaking the most common types of UX content include: